 I picked this book 10% Human: How Microbes Your Body’s Microbes Hold The Key to Health and Happiness by Alanna Collen a science writer with a master’s degree in biology and a PhD in evolutionary biology, up on a shelf by chance in the Hong Kong airport during a long wait for my flight back to Manila.
 I was suppose to buy another book (I think it was “What Makes Us Human”) but on browsing a few pages of this book I immediately knew I could not let this book leave my hands.
 Don’t be turned off by the clickbait-like sounding title, I initially was too before I went beyond the cover, it’s full of the latest scientific research.
 It will fill your mind with ideas that may sound unconventional at first, but may be the start of the next major advances in medicine.

 The book is entitled 10% Human since the author points out that for every 1 human cell in our bodies there are 9 other cells of other organisms on our body, mostly in the microorganisms in one’s gut.
 And while there is much understanding of how the human body and its cells work, there is not much understanding on the other 9 cells.
-Some of the concepts she discussed in this book are absolutely groundbreaking, such as the link between obesity and antibiotics, and the links autism and antibiotics.
+Some of the concepts she discussed in this book are absolutely groundbreaking, such as the link between obesity and antibiotics and between autism and antibiotics.
 While these ideas are not yet mainstream, she presents the facts and very latest research, which is hard to refute.

 It makes further sense to think that our gut microbiota are so beneficial to us since they have been evolving with us long before we were humans (maybe even before we were mammals, or even amphibians).
 This reminds me of the Selfish Gene by Dawkins, and in the context of this book, it makes perfect sense.